-To reveal the resource allocation function of government intervention, we first confirm that government intervention enables firms' access to credit in China.
-We then show that government intervention enables firms to obtain relatively large profit.
+To reveal the effect of government intervention, we first confirm that government intervention enables firms' access to credit in China.
+We then show that government intervention enables firms to obtain relatively large profits.
 We further confirm that government intervention has a promotional effect on profit through access to credit.
 Ultimately, we reveal a mechanism of government intervention that facilitates firms' access to credit and then profit.
 Our findings are robust to the potential endogeneity issue, different estimation methods, and different types of standard errors.

-This paper contributes to the institutional economics in the micro government intervention issue.
-Because the public choice school exposes the impact of corruption (e.g., Alesina et al. 1992; Becker 1983; Tanzi and Schuknecht 2000), the academic world consistently views government intervention as a "grabbing hand."
-With reference to the "Washington consensus," government intervention is considered almost equivalent to corruption (see International Monetary Fund 2002; World Bank 1997, 2004).
+This paper contributes to the institutional economics literature on the micro government intervention issue.
+Because the public choice school exposes the impact of corruption (e.g., Alesina et al. 1992; Becker 1983; Tanzi and Schuknecht 2000), the academic world consistently views government intervention as a "grabbing hand" (e.g., Gamberger and Smuc 2013).With reference to the "Washington consensus," government intervention is considered almost equivalent to corruption (see International Monetary Fund 2002; World Bank 1997, 2004).
 The Washington consensus has been objectively challenged by Hopkin and Rodriguez-Pose (2007).
 Specifically, governments act as a grabbing hand only within a particular institutional structure (Di Tella and Schargrodsky 2003; Goel and Nelson 1998; Mauro 1998; Tanzi and Davoodi 1997) or in particular arenas (see the reviews in Kaufman 2003; Lambsdorff 2005; Svensson 2005).
-This paper presents an alternate view in which government intervention in China allocates capital in the absence of effective legal institutions.
+This paper presents an alternate view in which government intervention in China determines firms' access to credit in the absence of effective legal institutions.

 This paper also contributes to the literature on corporate finance.
 To the best of our knowledge, we offer the first attempt to explore the micro effect of government intervention on a firm's formal financing, not to mention firms' access to credit.
-Many scholars of development economics or institutional economics study government structure (e.g., Di Tella and Schargrodsky 2003; Van Rijckeghem and Weder 2001), but they overlook government intervention in formal economies.
-In particular, the resource allocation function of government intervention discussed in this paper can be generalized for all developing countries.
+Many scholars of development economics or institutional economics study government structure (e.g., DiTella and Schargrodsky 2003; Van Rijckeghem and Weder 2001), but they overlook government intervention in formal economies.
+In particular, the effect of government intervention discussed in this paper can be generalized to all developing countries.
 For example, it helps explain the failure of the Russian government's economic reforms.
 The Russian government adopted radical reform policies in property rights protection but also lost control over its economic system.
-Accordingly, the new (and strange) economic institutions and government fail to properly allocate Russian economic resources.
+Accordingly, the new economic institutions and government fail to properly allocate Russian economic resources.

-Section 2 designs a theoretical framework to explain the helping hand of government intervention in firms' financing.
+Section 2 designs a theoretical framework to explain government intervention as a helping hand in firms' financing.
 Section 3 explains our data and variables.
 Section 4 presents the model, and Section 5 reports our empirical results on the promotional effect of government intervention on firms' access to credit.
 Section 6 concludes.

-2. Theoretical framework
+2 Theoretical framework

-2.1.
-Background: Financial intermediaries and firms
+2.1 Background: Financial intermediaries and firms